EdwardAstill/sectiony/README.md

 ```

 ### JSON Serialization
 You can save and load complex section geometries using JSON.
+The format preserves exact curve definitions (not just discretized points) and includes schema versioning.

 ```python
 from sectiony import Geometry